 A final limitation in the use of Hematopoietic Growth Factors is the fact that such treatments usually are much more expensive than standard blood transfusions.
 This means that such treatments are likely to be used only for as short a time as is possible.

-As you will have recognised, finding alternatives to blood transfusions is clearly a work-in-progress.
-The information we’ve provided assesses the current situation; we hope it has clearly highlighted what possibilities are being considered, and provides a useful guide to this subject.
+As you will have recognized, finding alternatives to blood transfusions is clearly a work-in-progress.
+The information we’ve provided assesses the current situation; we hope it has clearly highlighted what possibilities are being considered and provides a useful guide to this subject.